h8liu-archives/p8/readme.md

 more insteresting and meaningful than those other computer games that ends up with absolutely nothing).

+**Progress**

+- VM with basic opcodes working, can run a fabonacci program

 **TODO list**

-- Some handful api for writing assembly
-- More test cases for P8 (if not a parser yet)
 - Syscall for simple IO
 - VM in javascript
+- Asm parser and compiler, in javascript and go
 - A tictactoe game and AI

 **Tentative Plan**